-Alien Universe timeline: Alien, Predator, Blade Runner films
+What is the best order to watch the Alien movies and where does Prey fit?

 - Alien Resurrection (1997)

-Alien Universe release date order
+The Alien Universe in theatrical release date order

-Again, this is a version of the guide above, but free of spoilers and also in the order of which they premiered in theatres or on TV.
+Again, this is a version of the guide above, but free of spoilers and also in the order in which they premiered in theatres or on TV.

 - Alien (1979)